 It seems from this research report that employees in this case struggled with adopting ABW in their daily routines.

-Research 3: Emerging Activity Based Working Traits - Journal - Proceedings of the ACM on Interactive, Mobile, Wearable and Ubiquitous Technologies
+Research 3 Journal - Proceedings of the ACM on Interactive, Mobile, Wearable and Ubiquitous Technologies

 Traditional offices often lead to strong departmental silos, where the majority of face-to-face contact remains within a team.
 Therefore, it seems that the ABW approach in this case allowed for more contact between teams.
 While team interaction showed how the workplace was used as intended by the ABW principles, another research insight from this study highlighted the opposite.